 As a regional water supplier serving multiple counties and nearly 1 million consumers.
-Citizens Water, a member of Citizens Energy Group, prides itself in providing safe, reliable water.
+Citizens Energy Group, prides itself in providing safe, reliable water.
 As required by the U.S. Environmental Protection Agency (EPA), this drinking water report provides information on where water comes from and how it compares to current standards.
-If, after reading this report, you have any questions or concerns, please contact us at 317-924-3311.
+If, after reading this report, you have any questions or concerns, please contact us at 317-924-3311